Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Clustering-Based Redshift Estimation

 where $A$ is the area of the sky covered.
 Due to the smaller sky coverage in the MICE simulation we found that we were unable to use a constant beam size of $\theta_\text{beam}=2.36^\text{o}$ which would be representative of an SKA-like beam probing redshifts up to $z=1.4$.
 Instead we have only smoothed with a $1^\text{o}$ beam.
 However, having larger sky coverage in future simulations would mitigate this issue.
+It is interesting to note how the error does not increase too much in Figure \ref{dNdzphotoz} with the inclusion of foreground contamination in the analysis (comparison between blue data points and grey shaded distribution).
+This supports the claim that the error from this estimator is largely dominated by the sky area and beam size and explains the larger errors on the MICE plot compared with GAEA.